-The evidence that I relied on and my reasons for making the judgement mentioned above are outlined in my 2019 research report: Finding the elusive Angus - read it here.
+The evidence that I relied on and my reasons for making the judgement mentioned above are outlined in my 2019 research report: Angus Fleming's origins - read it here.

-The confirmed children of James Fleming and Mary Sinclair were:
+The children of James Fleming and Mary Sinclair were:

 5 - 1792 - John - Blantyre

 6 - 1794 - Isobel - Blantyre

 9 - 1803 - Hugh the younger - Cambuslang